Cycling for Weight Loss

 How Many Calories Does Cycling Burn?

-There are many factors involved in calculating total calories burned per hour during a ride, so it’s important to consider any number a rough estimate.
-The most important factors that contribute are bodyweight and intensity (gradient/speed).
+Many factors are involved in calculating the total calories burned per hour during a ride.
+Therefore, consider any calculation a rough estimate.
+The most important contributing factors are body weight, muscle mass, and exercise intensity (gradient/speed).

 Is Biking Good Cardio Compared to Running & Swimming, etc.?